cstarflowers/Archive-CIS114/README.md

 # Archive-CIS114
-A public archive of coding programs for CIS 114: Intro to Programming in C++ These programs may be used for reference, but appropriate credit should be given for submission
+A public archive of coding programs for **CIS 114: Intro to Programming in C++**.

+These programs may be used for reference, but appropriate credit should be given for submission!

-Files are user-submitted :)
+--> Files are user-submitted :)